Install a cloud distribution point for Configuration Manager

 Start by reading the article Use a cloud distribution point.
 That article helps you plan and design your cloud distribution points.

 Use the following checklist to make sure you have the necessary information and prerequisites to create a cloud distribution point:

 The site server can connect to Azure.
 If your network uses a proxy, configure the site system role.

 The Azure environment to use.
 For example, the Azure Public Cloud or the Azure US Government Cloud.

 Use the Azure Resource Manager deployment.
 It has the following requirements:

-Integration with Azure Active Directory for Cloud Management.
-Azure AD user discovery isn't required.
+Integration with Microsoft Entra ID for Cloud Management.
+Microsoft Entra user discovery isn't required.